mfig0321/FF-Scraping/README.md

 - `reg_season_scraper_range.py`: Scrapes data for all seasons between range from input start and end.
 - `reg_season_range_combined.py`: Combines and processes scraped data from seasons in range from input start and end.
 - `requirements.txt`: Python dependencies
-- `Out of Your League-League-History/`: Example or output data directory taken from input leage name.
+- `Out of Your League-League-History/`: Example or output data directory taken from input league name.

 ## Setup